-Once an application (e.g., a droplet-enabled application 41 executing on the application server 40) is authorized by one or more users, the application 41 posts events by specifically identify a particular user by name or machine 10 transmitting a message to the transmitting buffer 410 of the central event server (e.g., message 430 from the application server 40 to the content provider 30).
-The message 430 includes, for example, the details of the posted event as well as information identifying the user or users that are to receive the event.
+Once an application (e.g., a droplet-enabled application 41 60 executing on the application server 40) is authorized by one or more users, the application 41 posts events by transmitting a message to the transmitting buffer 410 of the central event server (e.g., message 430 from the application server 40 to the content provider 30).
+The message 430 includes, for example, 65 the details of the posted event as well as information identifying the user or users that are to receive the event.
 The message is then delivered by the central event server to specified clients along the event channel 400.